 ►Do SESI products contain palm oil?

 SESI products use a coconut blend with 1% or less of RSPO (sustainably sourced) Palm Oil (see table provided here)

 We are not complacent about RSPO certified palm oil, neither do we think Coconut Oil is ‘the solution’ like the expensive eco market would have us believe.
 Let’s ask these questions on Coconut Oil.
 For now, these formulas are the most affordable to us and therefore to you who genuinely take action to reduce your plastic footprint, helping cut the staggering 12.7 million tonnes of plastic ending in our Oceans every year.
 SESI Refill continues to campaign against destructive Palm and any other mono-culture endangering local and global ecosystems.
 In future, we wish to put energy into sourcing and using locally grown crops and we do a good deal of research on them.
 We believe that it should be possible for oils – whether used for fragrance, moisturisers or surfactants – to be extracted from affordable local crops, so long as these DO NOT use neonicotinoids, chemicals contributing to the extinction of bees, which in turn damage pollination and puts our land, crops and our capacity to produce food, in great danger.

 Sodium Laureth Sulfate or Sodium Lauryl Sulfate?
-Difference between Sodium Lauryl Sulfate and Sodium Laureth Sulfate.
 Sodium Laureth Sulphate:

-- Is a benign and gentle surfactant not to be confused with Sodium Laurel Sulfate.
+- Is a benign and gentle surfactant not to be confused with Sodium Lauryl Sulfate

 - Is present in small quantities in SESI: Hand Soap, Washing-Up (ginger scent), Bio Laundry Liquid and the Non Bio Laundry Liquid